steveblue/ng2-examples-cli/README.md

 ## CSS ##

 I am really starting to like the way Web Components are styled.
 Each component has it's own CSS which gives us access to the parent with the `:host` selector.
+One thing that tripped me up about the CLI was that there is no support for global css out of the box.
+There is an example of compiliing SASS and using PostCSS in `angular-cli-build.js`.

 ## Installation ##